archived-codacy/sbt-codacy-coverage/README.md

 Failing tests can be caused by the usage of macros in Scala 2.10.
 Consider upgrading to Scala 2.11 for full macro support.

+## Java 6

+Due to a limitation in Java 6, the plugin is unable to establish a connection to codacy.com.
+You can run [this script](https://gist.github.com/mrfyda/51cdf48fa0722593db6a) after `sbt codacyCoverage` to upload the generated report to Codacy.